huyim/A-Bezier-Curve-Editor/README.md

 [EN]

 **Before Drawing**
+  1. OpenGL environment.
-  1. Using Makefile to generate executable.
+  2. Using Makefile to generate executable.
-  2. Using command './bezier' to run the program.
+  3. Using command './bezier' to run the program.

 **Basic Operations**
   1. Add Points